Přemysl Eric Janouch

 |json-format.pl||3 years ago|

-json-rpc-shell is a simple shell for running JSON-RPC 2.0 queries.
+json-rpc-shell is a shell for running JSON-RPC 2.0 queries.

-In addition to most of the features provided by Vladimir Dzhuvinov's shell you get the following niceties:
+In addition to most of the features provided by its predecessor, you will get the following niceties:

 configurable JSON syntax highlight, which with prettyprinting turned on helps you make sense of the results significantly